nodejs/node/doc/api/n-api.md

 ## Error Handling
 N-API uses both return values and Javascript exceptions for error handling.
-The sections which follow explain the approach for each case.
+The following sections explain the approach for each case.

 ### Return values

 All of the N-API functions share the same error handling pattern.
 The return type of all API functions is `napi_status`.

 The return value will be `napi_ok` if the request was successful and no uncaught JavaScript exception was thrown.
 If an error occurred AND an exception was thrown, the `napi_status` value for the error will be returned.
 If an exception was thrown, and no error occurred, `napi_pending_exception` will be returned.

 In cases where a return value other than `napi_ok` or